Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 Step 19.
 Cron Jobs without a Server

-It is straightforward to create a cron job that periodically calls a Worker.
-That Worker can do anything from rotating logs in S3 to fetching the latest Cloudflare CIDR blocks to running a batch job on visitor IPs to perform GeoIP lookups to then make neat graphs.
-The sky is the limit.
-To leave GoDaddy, I’m not in need of a cron job here.
+It’s straightforward to create a cron job that periodically invokes a Worker.
+That Worker can do anything—from rotating logs in S3 to fetching the latest Cloudflare CIDR blocks, to running batch GeoIP lookups on visitor IPs and generating neat graphs.
+The sky’s the limit.

 Step 20.
-Move Comments and Schedules to a Third-Party
+Move Comments and Schedules to a Third Party

 I love your site!
 This is so helpful.
 A+ <img src=”data-uri:base64 1×1-pixel” onload=”alert(‘Add backdoor user.’)”></a>